GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

         * The pipeline includes a parameter called `numShardsPerDLPRequestBatching`.
 Decreasing this value below the default (100) will result in a lower number of concurrent requests sent to DLP.

-        * Verify if there are any other pipelines or clients generating DLP API requests.
+        * Verify if any other pipelines or clients are generating DLP API requests.

         * Consider submitting a request to [increase the quota limit for Sensitive Data Protection](https://cloud.google.com/dlp/limits#increases).